-Rhine River Cruise was a special (and successful) family/birthday vacation
+Rhine River Cruising was a well-planned (and successful) family/birthday vacation

 It was a special birthday – mine – and I thought it merited a special celebration.
 Instead of a blow-out party that we’d forget in a month, I decided to take my son, his wife and my two granddaughters (ages 11 and 14) on a trip we’d all remember — a special family vacation.

 Choosing the right trip